ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The CBOR map MUST include the following configuration parameters:

 * 'hkdf', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the HKDF algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
-Possible values are the same ones admitted for the 'hkdf' parameter of the "OSCORE Security Context Parameters" registry, defined in Section 3.2.1 of {{I-D.ietf-ace-oscore-profile}}.
+Possible values are the same ones admitted for the 'hkdf' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 3.2.1 of I-D.ietf-ace-oscore-profile}}.

 * 'alg', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the AEAD algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
-Possible values are the same ones admitted for the 'alg' parameter of the "OSCORE Security Context Parameters" registry, defined in Section 3.2.1 of {{I-D.ietf-ace-oscore-profile}}.
+Possible values are the same ones admitted for the 'alg' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 3.2.1 of I-D.ietf-ace-oscore-profile}}.

 * 'cs_alg', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the countersignature algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
-Possible values are the same ones admitted for the 'cs_alg' parameter of the "OSCORE Security Context Parameters" registry, defined in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}.
+Possible values are the same ones admitted for the 'cs_alg' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'cs_params', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the additional parameters for the countersignature algorithm used in the OSCORE group, encoded as a CBOR array.
-Possible formats and values are the same ones admitted for the 'cs_params' parameter of the "OSCORE Security Context Parameters" registry, defined in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}.
+Possible formats and values are the same ones admitted for the 'cs_params' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'cs\_key\_enc', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the encoding of the public keys of group members, encoded as a CBOR integer.
-Possible values are the same ones admitted for the 'cs\_key\_enc' parameter of the "OSCORE Security Context Parameters" registry, defined in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}.
+Possible values are the same ones admitted for the 'cs\_key\_enc' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'pairwise\_mode', defined in {{iana-ace-groupcomm-parameters}} of this document and encoded as a CBOR simple value.
 Its value is True if the OSCORE group supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, or False otherwise.

 * 'ecdh\_alg', defined in {{iana-ace-groupcomm-parameters}} of this document and formatted as follows.
 If the configuration parameter 'pairwise\_mode' has value False, this parameter has as value the CBOR simple value Null.
 Otherwise, this parameter specifies the ECDH algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
-Possible values are the same ones admitted for the 'ecdh_alg' parameter of the "OSCORE Security Context Parameters" registry, defined in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}.
+Possible values are the same ones admitted for the 'ecdh_alg' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'ecdh\_params', defined in {{iana-ace-groupcomm-parameters}} of this document and formatted as follows.
 If the configuration parameter 'pairwise\_mode' has value False, this parameter has as value the CBOR simple value Null.
 Otherwise, this parameter specifies the parameters for the ECDH algorithm used in the OSCORE group, encoded as a CBOR array.
-Possible formats and values are the same ones admitted for the 'ecdh_params' parameter of the "OSCORE Security Context Parameters" registry, defined in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}.
+Possible formats and values are the same ones admitted for the 'ecdh_params' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

 ### Status Properties ### {#config-repr-status-properties}

 The CBOR map MUST include the following status parameters: